ConnorDodd/VISIDA/README.md

 Installation and config details can be found inside each folder.
 Further details and training materials for the system are located in [documentation](documentation).

+Available for use under the [MIT License](LICENSE.md)

 # Content Management System
-##Web Client
+## Web Client
 Files related to the web client are included in [visida_cms](visida_cms).
 The client is developed in [Angular.js](https://angularjs.org/), and requires Node.js to be installed.

-##API
+## API
 Files related to the REST API and SQL database are included in [visida_backend](visida_backend).
 The API is developed with AspNet .NET.

-#Android App
+# Android App
 Files related to the Android app are included in [visida_app](visida_app).
-The most recent build is provided as VISIDA-master-release_31_03_22.apk.
 This app was developed in Android Studio, which is recommended for any further updates or changes.
 Some documentation on updating the localization for a new region is provided in visida_app/Documents.